maikelordaz/Takadao-assesment-test/README.md

 For this we have `require()`, `assert()` and `revert()`.
 One important diference is the opcodes used in them.
 The opcode for `require()` and `revert()` refund all the gas that has not been consumed while with `assert()`all the gas is used.
 The documentation recomends to us `require()` to ensure valid conditions, such as inputs, return values and state variables. `assert()` should be used to test for internal errors and `revert()` should be used in complex cases, e.g. when the condition can not be written in one line and we have to use if-else trees.

-This pattern also increase the readability of the code.
+This pattern also increase the readability of the code, and even help to write good unit tests

 [top](#web3-smart-contract-developer-assessment-tests)

 ### :open_book: Code Snippets

 This section consists of 3 questions.
 For each question, make sure to apply the fixes (if any) in a solidity file.

 #### :question: Code snippet 1 :question: